NUOPTIMA

 Ad Creative

 On Twitter, 97% of users focus on visuals.
-Hence, it is essential to ensure that there is a clear relationship between your picture and tweeted content, whether you’re utilising an image, GIF, video, or even a high-quality still from the video.
+Hence, it is essential to ensure that there is a clear relationship between your picture and tweeted content, whether you’re utilizing an image, GIF, video, or even a high-quality still from the video.

 And while images are great, video is one of the most powerful and rapidly expanding creative media on Twitter.
 Twitter advises limiting your video to no more than 15 seconds for optimal results.